Barrick Mining: Mining practices

 Environmental and human rights violations have taken place around a number of mining operations that are now closed or were previously operated by a different company, including violence in Papua New Guinea and Tanzania.
 Forty people were arrested in Chile following a demonstration against the potential environmental impacts of a mining project that has not been built.
 Executives of Acacia Mining, which had mining operations in Tanzania and was acquired in 2019, had faced charges of bribery, conspiracy, forgery, money-laundering, tax-evasion and environmental damage.
-There has also been small groups of opposition in the Dominican Republic.
+There have also been small groups of opposition in the Dominican Republic.

 Voluntary Principles on Security and Human Rights

 In 2010, Barrick Gold Corporation became the 18th company to join the Voluntary Principles on Security and Human Rights which provides "guidance to extractives companies on maintaining the security of their operations in a manner that respects human rights and fundamental freedoms."
 Admission follows an eight step process that requires approval by the Voluntary Principles plenary, the main decision-making body, consisting of all active members, drawn from participating governments, companies and non-governmental organizations.
 Barrick Gold participates in a number of corporate social responsibility programs, such as the United Nations Global Compact.
 The company is a signatory to the Extractive Industries Transparency Initiative.
 It also participates in The Global Reporting Initiative, Business for Social Responsibility and The Global Business Coalition on HIV/Aids, Tuberculosis and Malaria.
 On September 7, 2007, Barrick was added to the Dow Jones Sustainability Index.
 The company is a member of The International Leadership Council (ILC) of The Nature Conservancy.
 In Papua New Guinea, the Porgera Joint Venture participated in the development of a wildlife conservation area in the Kaijende Highlands.